tonywry/Fake-News-Detection/README.md

 #### 3. Data Extension by Google search
         1) Assume real news can be spread widely across internet/media, while Fake news not
-        2) Applied Google API to search each statement and scraped down the title/url of google searching result (sample data in Folder "Google_Scraped"/"URL_Scraped").
+        2) Applied Google API to search each statement and scraped down the title/url of google searching result sample data in Folder "Google_Scraped"/"URL_Scraped"
         3) Extract feature from the scraped data by following assumtions (a) More records/valid links can be found for a true news (num_scrap) (b) Scraped titles would be similar to each other for a true news (score)